arthurcerveira/VTM-Memory-Profiling/README.md

 $ git clone https://github.com/arthurcerveira/VTM-Memory-Profiling.git
 ```

 You must build VTM.
-You can do this by following the instruction in `vtm-mem/README.md` or running `./setup.sh`.
+You can do this by following the instructions in `vtm-mem/README.md` or by running `./setup.sh`.

 Then you'll need to create a `video_sequences` directory to store the videos (.yuv).